engage-so/engage-so.github.io/_docs/integrations/stripe.md

 - `stripe_address_state`
 - `stripe_address_postal_code`

-## Using event data for personalisation tags
+## Using event data for personalization tags
-If an automation trigger is “Event is triggered” and the event type is a Stripe event, you can use any of the Stripe event data as personalisation tag within messages in the automation.
+If an automation trigger is “Event is triggered” and the event type is a Stripe event, you can use any of the Stripe event data as personalization tag within messages in the automation.
 To do this, prefix with "`event.`".

-Remember, Engage’s personalisation tag engine is built on [Liquid template language](https://shopify.github.io/liquid/), so you can use this to format your tags.
+Remember, Engage’s personalization tag engine is built on [Liquid template language](https://shopify.github.io/liquid/), so you can use this to format your tags.

 Here is an example: